Spoken français 🇫🇷 - how to use " VOILÀ " in French?

 Hi everyone.

 Welcome to another French lesson.
-Today, we are going to talk about a little word that I know you have a problem with.
-Many of you have asked me to make a video on this word which is "voilà".
+Today, we're going to talk about a little word that I know you're having trouble with.
+Many of you have asked me to make a video on this word, which is "voilà".

-It's a word that is used very often in French and in many contexts.
-When you're not a native speaker, it can be very complex to understand the different contexts in which it can be used.
+It's a word that's used a lot in French and in many different contexts.
+When you're not a native speaker, it can be really complex to understand the different contexts in which it can be used.

-In this video, we're going to look together at six contexts where you can use this word "voilà", and I'm going to explain to you exactly what it means in each of these contexts.
-Before we start, don't forget to support my work by putting a "like", you know it's very important to me.
+In this video, we'll look together at six contexts in which you can use this word "voilà", and I'll explain exactly what it means in each of these contexts.
+Before you start, don't forget to support my work by putting a j'aime, you know it's very important to me.

-The first meaning of the word voilà, it's a synonym for "here" so when you're going to give something to someone.
-Instead of saying "here's the salt" I could say "here's the salt".
+The first meaning of the word voilà is actually a synonym for "tiens", so when you're going to give something to someone.
+Instead of saying "tiens, le sel", I could say "voilà le sel".
 So we use it to give something.
 For example, when I hand someone a book, I might say "here's your book".

-The second use of voilà is to introduce someone, to introduce yourself for example.
-This is Thibault, my friend.
-Voilà can simply be used instead of "that's" in an informal context, in everyday language, to introduce an explanation or to present an object, something.
+The second use of voilà is to introduce someone, for example.
+Voilà Thibault, my friend.
+Voilà can simply be used instead of c'est in an informal context, in everyday language, to introduce an explanation or to present an object or something.

-If you drive by the school where you went to school.
-Instead of saying "this is the school I went to", I can say "this is the school I went to".
+If you drive past the school where you went to school.
+Instead of saying "this is the school where I studied", I can say "this is the school where I studied".

 That's why I never drink red wine, I get a red tongue afterwards, that's why I don't do it.
 That's why I never drink red wine.

 A fourth use of the word voilà is a synonym for "since", "there is".
-Instead of saying five years ago that I graduated, I could say five years ago that I graduated.
+Instead of saying il y a cinq ans que j'ai eu mon bac, I could say voilà cinq ans que j'ai eu mon bac.
 It's been three days since I ate cake and candy.

-Here, it is used to confirm something, to validate information, to say that something is correct.
-For example, in a restaurant, if I order a dessert for two, the waiter may say "you want a dessert and two spoons?
+It's used here to confirm something, to validate information, to say that something is correct.
+For example, in a restaurant, if I order a dessert for two, the waiter might say, "Would you like a dessert and two spoons?
 Is that right?"
-I can answer "that's it."
+I can answer "voilà".
 To say yes, that's right.
-And again, it's pretty informal as a way of expressing yourself.
+And again, it's a pretty informal way of expressing yourself.

 Here is a second context.